eBusiness Home Page Bottom of Page

-Peer-to-Peer (P2P) Networking
+Peer-to-Peer Networking (P2P)

 A vast amount of computing intelligence exists at the periphery of the Internet, that is in the millions of personal computers that are connected in offices and homes to the Internet via Company servers and Internet Service Providers.
 The exploitation of this resource is known as peer-to-peer (P2P) networking.
 The technology for this type of activity has largely emerged from the USA over the past four years.
 Names associated with this field are Napster, Gnutella, Flycode, Freenet, GoneSilent and so on.
 There are also vendors (e.g. Groove Networks) selling development tools for business applications of P2P networking.